treygriffith/aks/README.md

 Authoritative Key Server
 ========================
-`aks` is an implementation of an Authoritative PGP Key Server, using HKP Version 2, as outlined in [this blog post]() and further defined in the [Public API](#public-api).
+`aks` is an implementation of an Authoritative PGP Key Server, using HKP Version 2, as defined in the [Public API](#public-api).
-It is intended to be a demonstration of the concept of an Authoritative Key Server using updated REST principles.
+It is intended to be a demonstration of a working Authoritative Key Server using updated REST principles.

 Installation
 ------------